MicrosoftDocs/openapi-docs/OpenAPI/kiota/backing-store.md

 # Kiota backing store

-By default kiota models are generated to store the data directly within their memory space, while this option is simpler, it limits a number of scenarios.
+By default Kiota models are generated to store the data directly within their memory space.
+While this option is simpler, it limits many scenarios.

-The [backing store option](./using.md) (`-b | --backing-store`) allows you to generate different models which rely on a backing store implementation to store their data.
+The [backing store option](./using.md) (`-b | --backing-store`) allows you to generate different models that rely on a backing store implementation to store their data.

 ## Backing store features

 ### Dirty tracking

 A common limitation of simple models is round trip update of data send the entire representation of the object, which is wasteful and can have side effects.
 Imagine a scenario where your application gets a user, updates their title to send it back to the service.
-In that scenario you'll want your client to automatically track which fields have been updated by the application:
+In that scenario, you want your client to automatically track which fields the application updates.

 ```csharp
 var user = await client.Users["john"].GetAsync();